-From an email sent out this afternoon: Read the rest of this entry »
+From a 3:12 EDT email from the CDC press office: Read the rest of this entry »

 Irony?
 Guardian piece promising “there can be no turning back now” removed “because it was launched too early”

 Three or four times per year, a Google Alert lands in my inbox revealing a story in The Guardian that has been removed because it broke an embargo.
 One of those arrived today, so I tweeted a link to the story.